diku-dk/futhark/docs/man/futharki.rst

 ``break 'a : a -> a``
   Semantically identity, but interrupts execution at the calling point, such that the environment can be inspected.
 Continue execution by entering an empty input line.
-This function is only available when starting a program from the prompt; not when passing a program on the command line.
+Breakpoints are only respected when starting a program from the prompt, not when passing a program on the command line.

 OPTIONS
 =======